eduvpn/documentation/FIREWALLD.md

     $ sudo firewall-cmd --zone=external --add-service=openvpn
     $ sudo firewall-cmd --zone=external --add-port=1194/tcp

-If everything works, go and make them permanent:
+If everything works, i.e., you can connect to the VPN and get traffic through the VPN, go and make these rules permanent:

     $ firewall-cmd --runtime-to-permanent